Can I Change Homeowners Insurance After Closing in Florida?

 It’s important to tell your mortgage lender when you change your homeowners insurance.
 Here’s what to do:

-- Update Escrow Account: If you pay your insurance through an escrow account, ask your lender to update it with the new policy.
+- Modify Escrow Account: If you pay your insurance for your home through an escrow account, request that your lender adjust the account to reflect the new policy.

 Talking with your lender quickly helps avoid issues with your loan or escrow account.